 - Couples can split their retirement income using a spousal RRSP account and lower their combined tax burden.

 A Tax-Free Savings Account (TFSA) can be used in similar ways to the RRSP to save for retirement.

 In a perfect world, you’d max out both accounts.
 However, what happens if you can only afford to contribute to one of them?

 TFSA vs. RRSP?
 Which one to choose?

 - TFSAs are great for short-term and long-term savings.
 If you are saving money towards a vacation, home down payment, car, or wedding, you can easily use your TFSA and withdraw the funds when needed.

 - TFSA contributions are not tax-deductible and withdrawals are tax-free.

-- If you are in a high-tax bracket, you save more in tax deductions when you contribute to an RRSP.
-If you tax bracket in retirement is going to be higher or similar to what it is now, you may want to first use up your TFSA account.
+- If you are in a high tax bracket, you save more in tax deductions when you contribute to an RRSP.
+If your tax bracket in retirement is going to be higher or similar to what it is now, you may want to first use up your TFSA account.

 - An employer may offer to match your contributions to a Group RRSP.
 In that case, you should take advantage of the free money being offered and max out your RRSP contribution.

 There are many angles to choosing between a TFSA and an RRSP.
 You can learn more about your options in this detailed TFSA vs RRSP comparison.